-A CAUTION: Before you begin any of the procedures in this section, follow the safety instructions in the Product Information Guide.
+A CAUTION: Before you begin any of the procedures in this section, follow the safety instructions located in the Product Information Guide.

-NOTE: For information about the Dell warranty for your computer, see the Product Information Guide or separate paper warranty document that shipped with your computer.
+NOTE: Batteries for portable computers are covered only during the initial 1-year period of the limited warranty for your computer.
+For more information about the Dell warranty for your computer, see the Product Information Guide or separate paper warranty document that shipped with your computer.

-For optimal computer performance and to help preserve BIOS settings, operate your Dell[TM] portable computer with the main battery installed at all times.
+For optimal computer performance and to help preserve BIOS settings, operate your DellTM portable computer with the main battery installed at all times.
 Use a battery to run the computer when it is not connected to an electrical outlet.
 One battery is supplied as standard equipment in the battery bay.